Beyond the Basics: Tax strategies for High Income Earners

 Jenni: Most of my clients are kind of between ages of 30 to 50 and you might think, “Oh my gosh, these exemptions are huge.
 I’ll never get there.”
 But the reality is, if you’re a high income earner and you’re saving, it is definitely very possible through the power of compounding and a long life that you could end up at these higher values by the time you pass.
 So it’s definitely something to think about even if you’re not at those values yet.

-Are there any additional deductions or credits for the normal person with W2 income that folks should be aware of?
+Are there any additional deductions or credits for the typical person with W2 income that folks should be aware of?
 (12:20)

 Gio: Another area that you can look at is short term rentals for someone that may be looking to get into real estate, has money to invest, wants to diversify and is looking for something tax efficient.
 We’ll talk more about real estate in a little little bit.